 If you didn’t finish high school, you can still demonstrate that you have the same skills and knowledge as a high school graduate through a test.

 This test is called a high school equivalency (HSE) credential.
 For many years, Ohio only offered the GED® exam, but in 2017, the Ohio Department of Education approved three HSE testing assessment options for adult learners: GED, TASC®, and HiSET®.

 As part of our series on the new high school equivalency offerings, we’re taking a closer look at the HiSET.

-The State of Ohio offers an $80 voucher, reducing the cost to just $10 for first time test takers.
-This is the least expensive HSE option currently on the market.
+The State of Ohio offers an $80 voucher, reducing the cost to just $35 (paper) / $14 (computer) for first time test takers.

 METHOD OF ASSESSMENT: Both paper/pencil, as well as computerized